matomo-org/developer-documentation/docs/Hooks.md

 #### Tracker.knownVisitorUpdate
 _Defined in [Piwik/Tracker/Visit](https://github.com/piwik/piwik/blob/master/core/Tracker/Visit.php) in line [312](https://github.com/piwik/piwik/blob/master/core/Tracker/Visit.php#L312)_

-This event is triggered before a known visitor is updated.
+This event is triggered before saving a known visitor.
 Use it to change any visitor information before the visitor is saved.

 Callback Signature:
 <pre><code>function(&amp;$valuesToUpdate)</code></pre>

+#### Tracker.makeNewVisitObject
+_Defined in [Piwik/Tracker](https://github.com/piwik/piwik/blob/master/core/Tracker.php) in line [617](https://github.com/piwik/piwik/blob/master/core/Tracker.php#L617)_

+This event is triggered once a new `Piwik\Tracker\Visit` object is requested.
+Use this event to force the usage of your own or your extended visit object but make sure to implement the `Piwik\Tracker\VisitInterface`.

+Callback Signature:
+<pre><code>function(&amp;$visit)</code></pre>

 #### Tracker.newVisitorInformation
 _Defined in [Piwik/Tracker/Visit](https://github.com/piwik/piwik/blob/master/core/Tracker/Visit.php) in line [479](https://github.com/piwik/piwik/blob/master/core/Tracker/Visit.php#L479)_

-Before a new visitor is updated by Piwik, this event is called.
+Before a new visitor is saved by Piwik, this event is called.
 Useful for plugins that want to register new information about a visitor, or filter the existing information. `$extraInfo` contains the UserAgent.
 You can for instance change the user's location country depending on the User Agent.